 - In 1953, the education segregation law was passed, stating that the non-whites do not have access to quality education.

 - It also included the prohibition of marriage between whites and non-whites.

-- Non-whites were not even allowed to live near white people, share toilets restaurants, bars with them.
+- Non-whites were not even allowed to live near white people, share toilets restaurants or bars.

 - The central aspects of the apartheid were racial segregation and white supremacy.